Misophonia: When Life's Noises Drive You Mad

 "In the misophonia group, the activity was far greater in particular parts of their brain," Gander explains — including parts of the brain that process emotions.

 It's an interesting study, agrees Steven Taylor, a professor in the department of psychiatry at the University of British Columbia who specializes in mood disorders.
-But there are a number important problems with it, he says.
+But there are a number of important problems with it, he says.
 First, it was very small, and the subjects' misophonia was diagnosed with only a short questionnaire.
 "In studies of clinical conditions like misophonia, diagnosis by questionnaire is typically inadequate.
 A face-to-face interview with a trained clinician (e.g., a psychologist) is typically needed," he says.

 Also, the study doesn't show what causes misophonia, only that it is associated with some brain regions and their connections, he adds.